revng/revng/docs/GeneratedIRReference.rst

 ==============================

 The generated module also contains a *named metadata node*:
-`revamb.input.architecture`.
+`revng.input.architecture`.
 Currently it's composed by a metadata tuple with two values:

 :u32 DelaySlotSize: the size, in number of instructions of the delay slot of the